Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 “And that forest is warm and *really* muggy,” added Julian with a laugh.
 “With huge trees!
 The Ketta grow over a hundred meters tall, easy!”

 “And the trees are important,” Allison joined in.
 “The People live in them and on the ground.
 They’re…imagine like a chimp or gorilla sized monkey, except they’re hairless and lean and proportioned closer to us.
 Really long and strong arms, thick legs too but they’re not super short so they can walk just fine.
 Also?
-They’ve got a full-length tail they can swing from---”
+They’ve got a full-length tail they can swing from - ”

-“---a *bitchin’* Mohawk---” Julian interjected.
+“ - a *bitchin’* Mohawk - ” Julian interjected.

 “Oh yeah.
 Bright blaze orange mohawk from head to tail, leathery mottled skin, one less finger and *full hands* for feet, no nose but a reptile’s tongue to taste the air with—”